 New Student Orientation (NSO) is required for all new students seeking a degree or certificate from Pierce College.
 NSO sessions are an easy, convenient way to get the information needed to begin as a student at Pierce College.
-This requirement may be waived by authorized personnel for certain circumstances and for exempted student populations.
+This requirement may be waived for exempted student populations.
 Sessions are offered on a regular basis.
 See the Advising website for a schedule of orientation sessions. www. pierce.ctc.edu/dist/admissions/getstarted/nso